- Sunday: 9 AM, 11 AM

 Acts 2:4: “And they were all filled with the Holy Spirit and began to speak in other tongues, as the Spirit enabled them.”
 Also, see Is.
 28:11-12.

 The Holy Spirit will not talk for you.
 You must speak!
 You will sense the Spirit giving you utterance, but you must take a step of faith and speak forth what the Spirit gives you in tongues.
-It may sound strange but allow that supernatural language to flow out of you.
+It may sound strange but allow this new supernatural language to flow out of you.
 You have to remember that you cannot speak two languages at one time.
 Begin to worship God out of your heart in your own language, and then stop speaking your native language and begin speaking in tongues.
-Pray in your prayer language every day.
+Then, pray in your prayer language every day.

 For More Information